How to Make Donuts From Scratch

 Instructions

 - Pour the warm milk in the bowl of a stand mixer and sprinkle the yeast overtop.
+Let sit for 3-4 minutes.
+1 cup warm milk 2 ½ teaspoons instant dry yeast*

-- Add in 4 cups (save the other ½ cup and add only if you need it) of flour and mix using the beater blade just until the ingredients are barely combined.
+- Add the eggs, butter and sugar.
+Add in 4 cups (save the other ½ cup and add only if you need it) of flour and salt, then mix using the beater blade just until the ingredients are barely combined.
 Allow the mixture to rest for 5 minutes so the flour has time to soak up the liquids.
+2 large eggs , ½ cup salted butter, ½ cup granulated sugar, 4 ½ cups all-purpose flour, 1 teaspoon salt

-- Beat the dough on medium speed, adding in up to ½ cup more flour if needed to form a dough.
+- Scrape the dough off the beater blade and remove it.
+Attach the dough hook.
+Beat the dough on medium speed, adding in up to ½ cup more flour if needed to form a dough.
 Knead for 5-7 minutes or until the dough is elastic and smooth. **The dough should be tacky and will still be sticking to the sides of the bowl.
-That’s ok!
-Don’t be tempted to add more flour at this point.
+That's ok!
+Don't be tempted to add more flour at this point.
 We generally add about 4 ½ cups, but start with 4 cups.

-- Use a rubber spatula to remove the dough from the mixer bowl and place it in the greased large bowl.
+- Spray a large bowl with cooking spray.
+Use a rubber spatula to remove the dough from the mixer bowl and place it in the greased large bowl.
+Cover the bowl with a towel or wax paper.

 - Set the bowl in a warm place and allow the dough to rise until double.
 I like to turn on the oven to the lowest setting for 1-2 minutes.
 Then turn off the oven and place the dough to rise in there.
 It normally takes about 30 minutes for the dough to rise.
 Do not allow the dough to rise too much or your donuts will be airy.

-- Use the donut cutter to cut as many donuts as you can in the initial roll.
+- Flour a rolling pin and roll the dough to about 1/2" thickness.
+You can roll thinner if you'd like.
+That just means the donuts will be smaller.
+Use the donut cutter to cut as many donuts as you can in the initial roll.
 You can re roll, but the donuts may not fry up as evenly.
 They'll still be good though!

-- Allow the donuts to sit for about 15-20 minutes before frying.
+- Place the donuts on a baking sheet lined with parchment paper or on a silicone baking mat.
+Allow the donuts to sit for about 15-20 minutes before frying.
 You can heat the oil while they are resting.

 - In a large skillet (at least 12"), add about an inch of vegetable oil.
-Heat over medium heat and watch for the oil to hit 350º Fahrenheit.
+Heat over medium heat and watch for the oil to hit 350ยบ Fahrenheit.
 It needs to stay as close to this temperature as possible.
 If the oil is too hot the donuts will get too brown.
 If the oil is not hot enough the donuts will absorb too much oil during cooking.
-Keep a thermometer in it and watch it closely, pausing on cooking as needed.
+Keep a thermometer in it and watch it closely, pausing on cooking as needed. vegetable oil

 - Once the oil is at the correct temperature, place donuts into the hot oil.
 Don't overcrowd.
 We can fit about 5 donuts in our large skillet.